abisheik88/logging-cookies/README.md

 <h4>Custom Logger</h4>

 - when we set the logger in main.ts to console.
-It logs every message in terminal as a normal message.
+It logs every message in terminal as a very normal message.

+- To create a custom logger we have to customlogger.ts , Here we just create a custom logger file which implements LoggerService which comes from @nestjs/common.

+-then we can import them in providers and use it to use them as a custom logger.